 In Green Mountain Grills vs Traeger, we have to give it to Green Mountain this time.
-The Davy Crockett is a great portable grill.
+The Trek (replacing the Davy Crockett) is a great portable grill.
 It’s not a bad choice even for a stationary home grill, either.
 It may not be the smallest or lightest, but you’ll still enjoy the convenience of having this grill with you on the road.

 Best for Portability: Traeger